How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 We finally reach the last part of this small blog season on monitoring the status of your Azure API Connections.
 We start by using a simple PowerShell script locally on our machine to progress to an automated way using Azure Function Apps and Logic Apps.
 I mentioned in my last post that this previous option had a considerable handicap associated with costs since we couldn’t use the Consumption plan, and instead, we had to use an App Service plan.

-Today we will go to address the best solution in my personal opinion:
+Today, we will address the best solution in my personal opinion:

 • Using a Schedule PowerShell Runbook on an Automation Account to check the Azure API Connection status

-And once again, using a Logic App, this time with an HTTP- When a HTTP request is received trigger, to notify the internal support team if any findings (broken API Connections) were detected.
+And once again, using a Logic App, this time with a Request > When a HTTP request is received trigger, to notify the internal support team if any findings (broken API Connections) were detected.

 • Note: the Logic App will only be triggered if the Runbook detects/find any non-coherent situations.